Area4949/ha-cogo_plus/README.md

          p_7: "[-149.9714801762212, 61.18220193377709]"

 ### What is a Polyline Zone, and what would I use it for?
 Think of a "Zone - Polyline" as a pathway or roadway with a defined width.
 The width is defined in this 'add-on' as an "Offset" attribute.
 The "Offset" value is 1/2 the full width of the zone.
-This zone shape can be useful for knowing if a tracking device is outside of a linear feature.
+This zone shape can be useful for knowing if a tracking device is inside or outside of a linear feature.